 We are continuously seeking new members to join our department as volunteer firefighters, emergency medical technicians and administrative/support personnel, who wish to serve Brandywine and our surrounding communities.
 In order to become a volunteer firefighter or EMT, a new applicant must meet the minimum qualifications; must be sixteen (16) years of age or older, pass an extensive background investigation and complete a thorough physical and stress test evaluation.
-Administrative personnel must be sixteen (16) years of age or older and only pass the background check.
+Administrative personnel must be sixteen (16) years of age or older and must pass the background check.

 Operational applicants who pass the minimum requirements will endure classroom and practical evaluations in the thirty-two (32) hour Volunteer Recruit School, held by the Prince George's County Fire Commission, complete an American Heart Association Basic Life Support (BLS) Healthcare Provider CPR class, FEMA Incident Command Systems IS-100 & IS-700 before enrolling in Maryland Firefighter I and Maryland Emergency Medical Technician-Basic classes.
 Firefighter I is a 108 hour class and EMT is currently a 165 hour class.
 New for 2015, all students in the EMT class will need to take National Registry (NR) Emergency Medical Technician (NREMT).
 NREMT will be held after the Maryland portion of the EMT class.
 Due to county laws, all new members who wish to become a firefighter in Prince George's County must become an EMT as well.
 Members who choose the FF/EMT certifications, must complete both classes within thirty (30) months of joining.
 EMS only members have only eighteen (18) months to complete EMT/NREMT.